SymfonyCasts/symfony7/sfcasts/handle-form.md

 ## Testing Our Form

 Back in the browser, I'll quickly fill in the form.
-Hit create to submit it and voila, a shiny new `StarshipPart` object with the data we sent.
+Hit create to submit it... and voila, a shiny new `StarshipPart` object with the data we sent.
 Notice that no ID is set because Doctrine hasn't saved it in the database yet.
 I'll quickly add a PHPDoc above the variable to make PhpStorm's autocomplete